 The amount of child support that is to be paid is not based upon the level the child enjoyed while his or her parents were married.
 Children are entitled to live post-divorce in a way that reflects one or both of their parents’ good fortune.
 This is why the court may consider all sources of income and assets of both parents including, but not limited to, a parent’s inheritance and personal injury proceeds.

 Since the duty to pay child support belongs to both parents, if the payee spouse marries a wealthy person, it does not excuse the payor spouse from supporting his child.
-In addition, subsequent spouses do not have an obligation to pay child support to child that is not their own.
+In addition, subsequent spouses do not have an obligation to pay child support to a child that is not their own.
 However, if the non-parent new spouse’s income is available to the parent then that may impact how much of the parent’s income is available for the above support guidelines.

 Therefore, regardless of whom the recipient spouse marries, in general, the duty to support your child is absolute and will always be enforced.
 It is also important to note that it is the right of the child to receive this support and generally no party can waive that right on behalf of that child.

 John E. Finnerty, Jr., Esq. is the senior partner of Finnerty, Canda & Drisgula, P.C. in Fairlawn, New Jersey.
 He is a certified matrimonial-law attorney and the former chair of the family law section of the NJ State Bar Association.
 Finnerty has received the Saul Tischler Award in recognition of his contributions to the development of family law in NJ over a lifetime.
-He can be reached at (201) 845-4000.
-View his firm’s Divorce Magazine profile.